mihiretab-taye/auto-excute/README.md

 ### Make sure you have installed python

-### Download apropriate driver for your browser according to your version
+### Download appropriate driver for your browser according to your browser's version

 [For Chrome](https://chromedriver.chromium.org/downloads)
 [For Firefox](https://github.com/mozilla/geckodriver/releases)